Author: Ameeba

 Conceptual Example Code

 Here is a conceptual example of how the vulnerability might be exploited.
-In this hypothetical HTTP request, an attacker sends a malicious payload to the /admin/ API endpoint:
+This pseudocode represents a malicious request sent by an attacker:

 Host: target.example.com